ginberg/data-analyst-nd/P5/project5.md

 ## Algorithm

+I have tried multiple classifiers to see the effect on the accuracy.

-I have used a DecisionTreeClassifier
+So, for the final I have used a DecisionTreeClassifier.

 ## Algorithm tuning

+With algorithm tuning a better performance can be made.
-I have used GridSearchCV to tune my algorithm
+I have used GridSearchCV to tune my algorithm.

 ## Validation strategy

+StratifiedShuffleSplit

 ## Evaluation metrics

-Precision/Recall
+Accuracy/ Precision/ Recall